supervisely/docs/data-organization/import/import/Import-using-Web-UI.md

 # Import using Web UI

+{% hint style="info" %}
+Check our 5-minute tutorial on [how to import your first images to Supervisely](../../../getting-started/Getting-Started-Import-an-images.md).
+{% endhint %}

 The most simple and straightforward method of importing is uploading your data using one of our Supervisely Apps.
 To start, open the Import page on the Start menu:

 ![](import1.png)

+Next, select one of the Supervisely Apps and launch it with the Run button, read the description and follow the instructions.

 ![](import2.png)

-Next, select one of the Supervisely Apps and launch it with the Run button, read the description and follow the instructions.

 ## **Example: how to import images from your computer.**